 Think Dubai airport resembles a glittering, luxurious shopping mall?
 Well, it does.
 Except Terminal 2.
 This is where flights leave for the world’s ‘bad’ places, like Baghdad and Kabul, and the unknown places, like Kish.
 I really enjoyed writing this short piece and love that you still find it, like it, and spread it around.

 This little article about some of the many legends in the Estonian capital grabbed your attention (hint: top left window).
 Tallinn is my favourite Baltic capital, not least because of all the mystery and lore.

 More Dubai.
 This futuristic gulf state continues to fascinate – especially the outrageous shopping malls.

 A few weeks before heading to Girona, I published this article on all the fabulous stairways I discovered on my last visit.
 I suspect many of the views came from fellow travel bloggers heading for the TBEX conference.
 Still…

 This was last year’s favourite article here at Sophie’s World and continues to be very popular.
 What can I say: Kew is beatiful.
 Autumn is beautiful.
-Juliette Greco’s version of Les Feuilles Mortes is besutiful… Hope I’ve inspired some of you to stop by this little-known UNESCO World Heritage site next time you’re in London.
+Juliette Greco’s rendition of Les Feuilles Mortes is beautiful… Hope I’ve inspired some of you to stop by this little-known UNESCO World Heritage site next time you’re in London.